stoically/temporary-containers/docs/isolation/per-domain.md

 ## Always open in new Temporary Container

 #### Enabled
-Will reopen Tabs in a new Temporary Container if:
+Will reopen tabs in a new Temporary Container if:

-  * Navigating in a new Tab that isn't a Temporary Container to an URL matching the Domain Pattern
+  * Navigating in a new tab that isn't a Temporary Container to an URL matching the Domain Pattern
-  * The active Tab URL doesn't match the Domain Pattern and then tries to navigate to an URL that matches the Domain Pattern
+  * The active tab URL doesn't match the Domain Pattern and then tries to navigate to an URL that matches the Domain Pattern

 #### Allow to load in Permanent Containers
-Lets you open URLs matching the Domain Pattern in Permanent Container Tabs.
-In this case Tabs will only be reopened when navigating in the Default Container or in Temporary Containers.
+Lets you open URLs matching the Domain Pattern in Permanent Container tabs.
+In this case tabs will only be reopened when navigating in the Default Container or in Temporary Containers.

 ## Navigating in Tabs should open new Temporary Containers